citp/privacy-policy-historical/s/so/sou/southwestern.edu.md

 ####  **Information Southwestern University Collects From Website Visitors**

 Southwestern collects **personally identifiable information (hereafter referred to as PII)** , submitted by visitors, at various points on University Websites/pages.
 Personally identifiable information are data which contain information that can be associated with or traced back to an individual visitor.
 PII includes, for instance, a visitor’s name, address, and phone number.
+Southwestern only uses your personal information to provide you requested services or to communicate with you about those services or the website.

 Information that is not PII is often referred to as “aggregate information.”
 These data include a user’s Internet Protocol (IP) address, Website/page traffic and other statistics, and broad demographic data.
 Most aggregate information is collected automatically in temporary logs created by the web serving software.